 The Federal Work-Study (FWS) program is funded by both the federal government and Clarkson College.
 The program provides on-campus employment opportunities for undergraduate students with financial need.
 An eligible student will be awarded a dollar amount that may be earned each semester.
-The FWS awards and amounts are determined by Clarkson College.
+The FWS awards and amounts are determined by FAFSA infomration reported by Federal Student Aid.
 A FWS award is not a guarantee of employment.
-The student must be eligible for employment with Nebraska Medicine, which includes a successful interview, background check and drug screening.
 Employment is also contingent upon availability of job openings within the College.
 To view current Federal Work-Study job openings at Clarkson College, visit the Clarkson College website.